rishikapadia7/AvraLabsEyeControl/README.md

 3. Nash8350 and PrecisionGazeMouse - provided foundational code for working with the Tobii SDK.
 This project continues to use the PrecisionGazeMouse namespace/filenames, as well as Apache License.
 4. perevoznyk on github - for creating karna-magnification which powers the zooming mechanism
 5. All other open source projects that this project references and uses

+# Contact
+If you have questions on integrations, modifications, my learnings through the project or anything else - feel free to send me an email at rishi@avralabs.com